zbchristian/OVMS-Lilygo-based-Module/Readme.md

 ![OVMS module based on Lilygo T-Call - Top side](/images/ovms-lilygo-module_top_500px.jpg)
 ![OVMS module based on Lilygo T-Call - Bottom side](/images/ovms-lilygo-module_bottom_500px.jpg)

 *Top and bottom side of the module.
 Only a single CAN bus is assembled.
-The second physical layer and the MCP2515 is left empty.*
+The second physical layer and the MCP2515 is left empty, because the module is used for a car with a single bus.*

 Limitations
 -----------